 Easy Fried Calamari

 This easy version of fried calamari requires only a dry dredge, making it easier than other calamari recipes but also more focused on the actual calamari, not a heavy batter.
 It's a super starter for any meal.
-Served as a game day snack, it'll also make football fans stand up and cheer.
+Served as a game day snack, it'll also make hockey fans stand up and cheer.

 Sicilian Fish Balls

-In Sicily this twist on meatballs is commonly made with swordfish or even tuna.
+In Sicily, this twist on meatballs is commonly made with swordfish or even tuna.
 You can substitute either of these 1:1 for the white fish called for in this recipe.

 Aromatic Poached Sea Bass